the-black-eagle/script.streaming.radio.helper/README.md

 srh.TrackInfo - String.
 Contains any track information found on TADB or last.fm for the current track

-albumtitle - title of an album the track is on, if found

-year - year of the album, if found

-srh.Artist.Thumb - URL to an artist thumbnail on theaudiodb

-srh.Artist.Banner - URL to an artist banner on theaudiodb

 Window properties can be used as follows -